 - Textbook: OpenStax Chemistry, Atoms First 2e.
-Web-only, digital, or printed version. https://openstax.org/details/books/chemistry-atoms-first-2e?Book%20details - Additional OpenStax sources may be used to supplement the primary textbook. - ALEKS homework platform (aleks.com) - Loyola Sakai course management site: sakai.luc.edu/portal/ and tools integrated into the site. - Loyola email: messages are sent to the entire class via Sakai, linked to your Loyola email account - Additional web-based systems will be used for uploading your work and facilitating feedback and evaluation.
+Web-only, digital, or printed version. https://openstax.org/details/books/chemistry-atoms-first-2e?Book%20details - Additional OpenStax sources may be used to supplement the primary textbook. - Molecular Model Kit (Duluth Labs MM-005 or equivalent) - Scientific Calculator (non-programmable, non-graphing, and independent of another device such as a phone or tablet) - Loyola Sakai course management site: sakai.luc.edu/portal/ and tools integrated into the site. - Loyola email: messages are sent to the entire class via Sakai, linked to your Loyola email account

+- Additional web-based systems will be used for uploading your work and facilitating feedback and evaluation.
 Registration will be free but required.
-These may include Gradescope and other sites. - Additional software may be used.
+These may include Gradescope and other sites Entry code EJP46X. - Additional software may be used.
 These may include applications that convert photos to PDFs, and collaboration materials for group work.